kaydenjeter5/azure-secure-storage-lab/docs/secure-storage-account-lab.md

 - Private containers prevent anonymous blob access.
 - RBAC allows more controlled access than sharing storage account keys.
 - Diagnostic logs provide evidence for monitoring and investigation.

-## Cleanup Notes

-To control cost, remove unused test files and review Log Analytics retention.
-Keep the resource group only if continuing with later Azure labs.